Masur's criterion does not hold in the Thurston metric: Background

-The \emph{curve graph} $\calC(S)$ of a surface $S$ is a graph whose vertex set $\calC_0(S)$ is a set of all curves on $S$.
-Two vertices are connected by an edge if the underlying curves realize a minimal possible geometric intersection number on the surface, i.e. if the curves are disjoint unless $S$ is the four-times punctured sphere or the once punctured torus.
-The curve graph is the 1-skeleton of the curve complex, introduced by Harvey in \cite{Harvey}.
-The metric $d_S$ on the curve graph is defined by letting each edge have unit length.
-Masur and Minsky showed in \cite{MM I} that the curve graph is Gromov hyperbolic (\cite{BH}, Chapter III.H), using the techniques of \Teich theory.
-Since then many (easier) proofs have appeared, see for example \cite{surgery Kasra}, \cite{Unicorn}.
+The \emph{curve graph} $\calC(S)$ of a surface $S$ is a graph whose vertex set $\calC_0(S)$ is the set of all curves on $S$.
+Two vertices $\alpha$ and $\beta$ are connected by an edge if the underlying curves realize the minimal possible geometric intersection number for two curves on $S$.
+This means that $i(\alpha,\beta)=0$, i.e. the curves are disjoint, unless $S$ is one of the exceptional surfaces: if $S$ is the punctured torus, then $i(\alpha, \beta)=1$, and if $S$ is the four-times punctured sphere, then $i(\alpha,\beta)=2$.
+The curve graph is the 1-skeleton of the curve complex, introduced by Harvey in \cite{Harvey81}.
+The metric $d_S$ on the curve graph is induced by letting each edge have unit length.
+Masur and Minsky showed in \cite{MasMin99} that the curve graph is Gromov hyperbolic using \Teich theory.